scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 Linear Support Vector Machines
 ------------------------------

-SVMs try to build a plane maximizing the margin between the two classes.
-It selects a subset of the input, called the support vectors, which are the observations closest to the separating plane.
+SVMs try to construct a hyperplane maximizing the margin between the two classes.
+It selects a subset of the input, called the support vectors, which are the observations closest to the separating hyperplane.

 .. image:: svm_margin.png